 Figure 2.
 Predicted effects of benthic and fishing drivers on cropper (A,B,C) and scraper (C,D) function.
 Lines and points are herbivore functions as predicted by top model sets (≤ 7 AIC units from top-ranking model) holding other covariates to their means, with each model prediction weighted by its AIC weight and error represented as sample variance.
 All selected covariates had relative effect size ratios > 0.4 (Fig. 1).
 Decile rugs indicate the spread of observed data (in A, top rug is available substrate and bottom rug is macroalgae).

 Feeding data were more highly resolved for scraping herbivores, with all fishes assigned size-based bite areas, and either species- (27 of 35 species, 80.9% of UVC) or genera-specific bite rates (19.1%).
 Potential area scraped was greatest on GBR reefs (> 1 m2 min-1 ha-1) and lowest on Maldives reefs (< 0.3 m2 min-1 ha-1) (Figure S4B).
 Scraping rates increased with structural complexity (Fig. 2C) but, in contrast to croppers, were relatively invariant across benthic cover covariates (Fig. 1).
 Remote reefs had the greatest scraping rates, which were considerably lower on fished reefs than protected ones (Figs. 1, 2D).
-After accounting for these coarse protection effects, scraping was only weakly associated with fishable biomass and assemblage size structure (Fig. 1).
+After accounting for these coarse protection effects, scraping was only weakly associated with total fishable biomass and assemblage size structure (Fig. 1).

 Grazing biomass is often used as a proxy for grazing function.
-Here, cropping function was strongly and positively correlated with cropper biomass (R2 = 0.83, Fig. 3A), indicating that the drivers of biomass variation would match tightly to the modelled drivers of cropper function.
-Scraping function also increased with scraping biomass, but with greater levels of unexplained variation in area scraped (m2 min-1 ha-1) (R2 = 0.55) which occurred across the full biomass gradient and in all four regions (Fig. 3B).
-We found that the remaining variation in grazing rates was explained by biodiversity effects.
+Here, cropping function potential was strongly and positively correlated with cropper biomass (R2 = 0.83, Fig. 3A), indicating that the drivers of biomass variation would match tightly to the modelled drivers of cropper function.
+Scraping function potential also increased with scraping biomass, but with greater levels of unexplained variation in area scraped (m2 min-1 ha-1) (R2 = 0.55) which occurred across the full biomass gradient and in all four regions (Fig. 3B).
+We found that the remaining variation in both cropping and scraping rates was explained by biodiversity effects.
 For both groups, the addition of biodiversity covariates to grazing ~ biomass models improved predictive power (Table S3), indicating that decoupling of function from biomass was partially explained by differences in the identities and relative abundance of species among grazing assemblages.
 For croppers, grazing rates were moderately higher in speciose assemblages, and considerably lower for assemblages with high compositional dissimilarity (Fig. 4A,B).
 Scraping diversity relationships followed the same direction but changed in magnitude, with stronger richness effects and weaker composition effects (Fig. 4C,D).
 From the least to most speciose assemblages, richness effects produced a 21% increase in algal consumption and 76% increase in area scraped.
 In contrast, grazing was reduced by 95% (croppers) and 17% (scrapers) at sites where compositional dissimilarity was highest.

 Figure 3.
 Association between grazing function and grazing biomass.
 Reef-level estimates of cropper algal consumption (A) and scraper area grazed (B) plotted against UVC biomass, with shapes indicating regions and labels indicating marginal R2 from a linear model of function ~ biomass.